rahuljoshua77/Tokenfomoio-BSC-Scrapper/README.md

 # Config.py

 token_bot: read the docs https://sendpulse.com/knowledge-base/chatbot/create-telegram-chatbot

+add the bot to the group/channel

 username_target: use username channel/grup for public, for private you can use chat id like below: